 These uses for hand sanitizer are bound to surprise you.
 Who knew it was so versatile?

-Not long ago, I stumbled across a great sale on the stuff so I stocked up.
+It seems like there are hand sanitizer dispensers just about everywhere: on counters at school, on reception desks, and inside the door at the grocery store.
+Not long ago, I stumbled across a great sale on the stuff, so I stocked up.
 Wintertime is cold and flu season, after all, and clean hands are the first line of defense.

 Surprising Uses for Hand Sanitizer

-3. Dab it on a zit.
+- Dab it on a zit.
 The alcohol in hand sanitizer will dry that thing right up.

-6. Remove sticky residue from labels.
+- Remove sticky residue from labels.

-7. Stop mosquito bites from itching.
+- Stop mosquito bites from itching.
 Really!

-9. Emergency deodorant: wipe it on and let it dry.
+- Deodorant substitute: wipe it on and let it dry.
 Don’t do this on freshly-shaved pits, though.

-15. Clean dusty candles: wipe on then wipe away the dust.
+- Clean dusty candles: wipe on then wipe away the dust.

-16. Get fingerprints off stainless steel.
+- Get fingerprints off stainless steel.
 Yep, even your refrigerator!